 KCSIE should be read and followed by governing bodies of maintained schools (including maintained nursery schools) and colleges, which includes providers of post-16 Education as set out in the Apprenticeships, Skills, Children and Learning Act 2009 (as amended), 16-19 Academies, Special Post-16 Institutions and Independent Training Providers.
 It should also be read and followed by proprietors of independent schools (including academies, free schools and alternative provision academies) and non-maintained special schools.
 In the case of academies, free schools and alternative provision academies, the proprietor will be the academy trust.

-Management committees of pupil referral units (PRUs) and senior leadership teams should also read and follow this statutory guidance.
+read and follow this statutory guidance.
 Throughout KCSIE, references to 'governing bodies and proprietors' includes management committees unless otherwise stated.